CSpanias/cspanias.github.io/_posts/2023-12-09-DVWA - File Inclusion.md

 > The logical operator `&&` returns: `TRUE` only if both of its operands evaluate to true, and `FALSE` if either or both of its operands evaluate to false.

-1. The developer now put some conditions: the file must start with `file` following by anything else or should be the `include.php`.
+1. The developer has now set some conditions: the file must start with `file` (followed by anything else) or should be the `include.php`.
 As a result, both directory traversal attacks now fail:

     ![](high_error_dir_trav.png)

     ![](high_error_double_dir_trav.png)

-2. Since the word `file` is allowed, we can use the `file://` [PHP wrapper](https://www.php.net/manual/en/wrappers.php) to reach our target file, providing it the full path:
+2. Since the word `file` is allowed, we can use the `file://` [PHP wrapper](https://www.php.net/manual/en/wrappers.php) and the full file path to read our target file:

     ![](php_wrappers.png)